Quantcast

 What is microneedling?

 “Microneedling is a procedure where a device with sterile needles is used to make precise microchannels in the skin, which stimulates collagen,” Allie McAllister, NP-C, DCNP, founder of The Atlanta Injectors at Lemmon Avenue Atlanta, tells xoNecole.
-Unlike the at-home microneedling options, in-office needles range from 0.5–2.5 mm and penetrate deeper into the skin, creating tiny wounds that will eventually help yield firmer skin and a reduction in fine wrinkles, enlarged pores, pigmentation, and scarring.
+Unlike the at-home microneedling options, in-office needles range from 0.5–2.5 mm and penetrate deeper into the skin, creating tiny wounds that will eventually help yield firmer skin and a reduction in fine lines and wrinkles, enlarged pores, pigmentation, and scarring.

 You may be wondering if this treatment is safe for dark skin.
 The answer is yes.
 Because microneedling only punctures (they’re microscopic, btw) the surface layer of the skin, this treatment won’t create scarring.